ELSS vs PPF – BEST INVESTMENT OF SECTION 80C

 Here, we shall discuss, investing in such components with high lock-in periods, we must expect to beat the inflation and yield a minimum of 8% annual return.

-With this objective, let us compare ELSS and PPF by all its pros and cons and by the end shall learn how ELSS will surpass PPF by 70%.
+With this objective, let us compare ELSS vs PPF by all their pros and cons and by the end shall learn how ELSS will surpass PPF by 70%.

 Let us learn both of these investment portfolios in detail and finally, we can compare.